Dinamiko/dk-pdf/readme.txt

 * Add PDF button in posts (including custom post types) and pages.
 * Configure PDF header and footer, add custom logo, custom CSS and more.
-* Template customizations, copy plugin templates in your theme for PDF customizations.
+* Copy plugin templates in your theme for PDF customizations.
 * [dkpdf-remove] shortcode for removing pieces of content.
 * [dkpdf-pagebreak] shortcode for adding page breaks.
 * Add PDF button manually using [dkpdf-button] shortcode.
 * Remove PDF button using a checkbox.

+= DK PDF customization service =
+* Includes adding data from WordPress database (custom fields...), custom PDF design (custom layout, fonts, google maps, and more...).
+You can write to me at: emili.castells@dinamiko.com

 = Addons =
 * Do you need to create a PDF with a selection of your articles?
 <a href="http://codecanyon.net/item/dk-pdf-generator/13530581" target="_blank">DK PDF Generator</a> is the perfect tool for you.

-= DK PDF customization service =
-* Includes getting any data from WordPress database (custom fields...), custom PDF design (custom layout, fonts, google maps, and more...).
-You can write to me at: emili.castells@dinamiko.com

 = Documentation =
 * <a href="http://wp.dinamiko.com/demos/dkpdf/documentation" target="_blank">See Documentation</a>